TheMasterBlaster/DragonProxy/README.md

 ## Usage
 Note: Target server must be off-line mode for now, we may add online authentication later.
 * Step 1.
 Install Java 8(or higher), download the JAR file.
 * Step 2.
-Run the proxy by running command: `java -Xmx256M -jar dragonproxy-x.x.x.jar` where `256M` indicates memory size and `dragonproxy-x.x.x.jar` is the file name.
+Run the proxy by running command: `java -Xmx256M -jar dragonproxy-x.x.x.jar` where `256M` indicates memory (RAM) size and `dragonproxy-x.x.x.jar` is the Jars file name.
 * Step 3.
 Close the server by typing `stop` in the console.
 * Step 4.
-Edit `config.properties` and change `remote_ip` and `remote_port` to your Minecraft PC/Mac server, such as `127.0.0.1` and `25565`.
+Edit `config.properties` and change `remote_ip` and `remote_port` to your Minecraft PC/Mac/Linux server, such as `127.0.0.1` and `25565`.
 * Step 5.
-Do `Step 3` again, and you should be able to connect to a PC/Mac server through your computer/server from Pocket/Win 10 Edition.
+Do `Step 2` again, and you should be able to connect to a PC/Mac/Linux server through your computer/server from Pocket/Win 10 Edition.

 ## Community